Find Schools

 Audio and Video Equipment Technicians who work in District of Columbia, Massachusetts, or Nevada, make the highest salaries.

-Below is a list of the median annual salaries for Audio and Video Equipment Technicians in different U.S. states.
+How much do Audio and Video Equipment Technicians make in different U.S. states?

 State Annual Mean Salary